 - When we have a space available we will ask you to bring your pet to us with all of your paperwork (microchipping, vaccinations etc).

-- We will ask you to sign a Disclaimer Form which transfers responsibility for your pet to Wythall Animal Rescue.
+- We will ask you to sign a Disclaimer Form which transfers responsibility for your pet to Wythall Animal Sanctuary.
 After signing this disclaimer you, your relatives or friends will no longer be able to claim ownership of the animal.
 Should any relatives or friends wish to offer your pet a home they will need to follow our usual adoption policy procedures.

 - These donations help us to pay for neutering, microchipping, vaccinations, vet health checks and our daily costs including animal care staff, heating and food for the animals.

 - Your pet will be assessed by a vet upon arrival and given any special care they need.
 When they are ready for adoption we will make their details available on our website and start our search to find them a loving new home.
 We will only rehome your pet to a home outside the area where you live.

 - We always accept past residents who have been cared for at our rescue centre before.